Develop Your Job Search Skills

 - Research which schools offer the program that interests you.
-One popular resource to find a comprehensive list of available programs is Peterson's Graduate & Professional Programs series found in the UCS library or visit the website here.
+One popular resource to find a comprehensive list of available programs is Peterson's Graduate & Professional Programs.

 - Learn which exam is required for admissions.

 - Take the exam early in case you would like to retest.

-- Visit TTU Academic Testing Services in Room 214 West Hall or visit the website here for the examination dates and locations.
+- Visit TTU Academic Testing Services website for the examination dates and locations.

-- Be aware of each school's requirements and application deadlines (some schools will require you to apply with the University in general as well as with the specific college department).
+- Be aware of each school's requirements and application deadlines (some schools will require you to apply with their university in general as well as with the specific college department).

 - If an interview is required, do a mock interview with a career counselor at University Career Center.
 Call (806) 742-2210 or log in to Hire Red Raiders to set up an appointment.

 - If you have any questions about the university, the individual program and/or application process, call the specific university department for the program of your choice.

-- Possibly visit the school and talk to faculty and current students in the program.
+- If possible, visit the school and talk to faculty and current students in the program.